black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Modern-JavaScript-Methods-by-Building-Football-Team-Cards/README.md

 # Step 30
 Below the h2 element, add a paragraph element with the text Position: and an embedded expression that contains the position parameter.

+# Step 31
+Below the paragraph element, add another paragraph element with the text Number: and an embedded expression that contains the number parameter.